US House passes $95 billion Ukraine, Israel aid package, sends to Senate

 The legislation now proceeds to the Democratic-majority Senate, which passed a similar measure more than two months ago.
 US leaders from Democratic President Joe Biden to top Senate Republican Mitch McConnell had been urging embattled Republican House Speaker Mike Johnson to bring it up for a vote.

-The Senate is expected to pass the measure next week, sending it to Biden to sign into law.
+The Senate is set to begin considering the House-passed bill on Tuesday, with some preliminary votes that afternoon.
+Final passage was expected sometime next week, which would clear the way for Biden to sign it into law.

 The bills provide $60.84 billion to address the conflict in Ukraine, including $23 billion to replenish US weapons, stocks and facilities; $26 billion for Israel, including $9.1 billion for humanitarian needs, and $8.12 billion for the Indo-Pacific, including Taiwan.